-The financial statements of the Guarantor for the financial period ended 31 December 2020, prepared in accordance with IFRS and GAAP, have been audited in accordance with generally accepted auditing standards applicable in PRC and have been reported on without qualification by PricewaterhouseCoopers Zhong Tian LLP (Special General Partnership) ("PricewaterhouseCoopers") with registered office at 11/F, PwC Center, Link Square 2, No. 202 Hubin Road, Huangpu District, Shanghai, PRC and PricewaterhouseCoopers with registered office at 22/F, Prince Building, Central, Hong Kong, PRC, registered with the Chinese Institute of Certified Public Accountants.
+The financial statements of the Guarantor for the financial periods ended 31 December 2020 and 31 December 2021, prepared in accordance with IFRS and GAAP, have been audited in accordance with generally accepted auditing standards applicable in PRC and have been reported on without qualification by PricewaterhouseCoopers Zhong Tian LLP (Special General Partnership) ("PricewaterhouseCoopers") with registered office at 11/F, PwC Center, Link Square 2, No. 202 Hubin Road, Huangpu District, Shanghai, PRC and PricewaterhouseCoopers with registered office at 22/F, Prince Building, Central, Hong Kong, PRC, registered with the Chinese Institute of Certified Public Accountants.